Simultaneous inference for linear mixed model parameters with an application to small area estimation: Bootstrap-based SPI and MT procedure

-Then, the bootstrap SPI is defined as The choice of $\hat{\sigma}(\hat{\mu}_d)=\sqrt{g_{1d}(\hat{\bm{\theta}})}$ is motivated by the asymptotic analysis of \cite{chatterjee2008parametric}.
-Validity of the above bootstrap method is shown following Theorem 3.1 of these authors (henceforth Theorem CLL, given in Appendix \ref{sec:prop_1}) and a Gaussian approximation result (GAR) of \cite{chernozhukov2013gaussian}.
-For further technical details consult the proof of Proposition \ref{prop:con_max} in Appendix \ref{sec:prop_1}. \begin{proposition} Suppose assumptions of Theorem CLL hold and $B(\log(Dn))/n\leq C_1 n^{-c_1}$ for some constants $B$, $c_1$, $C_1>0$.
-Let $\mathrm{P}^*$ denote the probability measure induced by parametric bootstrap.
-Then,
+Our choice of $\hat{\sigma}(\hat{\mu}_d)=\sqrt{g_{1d}(\hat{\bm{\theta}})}$ is motivated by the asymptotic analysis of \cite{chatterjee2008parametric}.
+Validity of the above bootstrap method is shown by adapting Theorem 3.1 of these authors (henceforth Theorem CLL, provided in the supplementary material) and combining it with some results from the extreme value theory. \begin{proposition} Suppose that the assumptions of Theorem CLL and regularity conditions R.1-R.7 from Section \ref{sec:RC} hold.
+Then \end{proposition} An important implication of Proposition \ref{prop:con_max} is the coverage probability of $\mathcal{I}_{1-\alpha}^{BS}$. \begin{corollary} Under Proposition \ref{prop:con_max} it holds that